 Before I get started, I’d just like to state for the record that this is an opinion, based on my experiences listening to Dr. Bonnie Henry and Health Minister Adrian Dix.
-I am reflecting on popular Twitter trends and recognizing what has been soaring on social media across both Canada and the United States about the Coronavirus.
+I am reflecting on popular Twitter trends and recognizing what has been soaring on social media across both Canada and the United States about the Coronavirus Pandemic.
 I’ve been reflecting on what has been happening locally.
 For example, the influx of travelers that swarmed over to the Gulf Islands, where medical facilities are ill-equipped to tackle a potential outbreak.

 Then we have a country like the United States, where distancing measures aren’t so widely accepted.
 Where armed protests rise to relax social distancing measures.
 These protests are from individuals and groups that believe the situation is just being blown out of proportion.
-Yet, I’m shaking my head thinking, “the curve is flattening because those that are respecting measures on social distancing are largely contributing to the flattening of the curve, whilst those that aren’t are a major contributor to why this is stretching on so long.”
+Yet, I’m shaking my head thinking, “The curve is flattening because those that are respecting measures on social distancing are largely contributing to the flattening of the curve, whilst those that aren’t are a major contributor to why this is stretching on so long.”
 With that said…

 1. Stay Home

-Apart from being the most important and obvious choice and perhaps the measure that (most of us) abide by is the just stay home.
-It’s a perfect opportunity to spend more time with your family, binge on Netflix, return to some much-needed household cleaning, stream on Mixer or Twitch, listen to music, read or book, record content for YouTube, run up and down the stairwell, practice your crafting, instruments, cooking, sewing skills, etc. Anything you can do to take your mind off of the pandemic.
+Apart from being the most important and obvious choice and perhaps the measure that (most of us) abide by is just to stay home.
+It’s a perfect opportunity to spend more time with your family, binge on Netflix, return to some much-needed household cleaning, stream on Mixer or Twitch, listen to music, read or book, record content for YouTube, run up and down the stairwell, practice your crafting, instruments, cooking, sewing skills, etc. Anything you can do to take your mind off of the pandemic?
 You have no authority over what is happening.

 Trying to fight it will just build a negative state of mental impact while increasing delays and restrictions for everyone else.
 If you have the ability to work from home, call your employer, and make those accommodations.
-If you must go out, do it from the point of essential services only and maintain that to strict regard.
+If you must go out, do it from the point of essential services only and maintain that in strict regard.
 Before you leave your home, put on a mask, avoid touching your face, and wash your hands frequently.
 Especially if you share accommodations with family, friends, and/or relatives.